sofiasawczenko/sofiasawczenko.github.io/index.md

 ---

-### Applying ETL to Sensitive Data with Google Cloud Services
+### ETL Pipeline for Sensitive Employee Data with Google Cloud Services

-Design and implement a data pipeline to extract employee data from multiple sources, mask sensitive information, and load the processed data into BigQuery.
-Additionally, create a secure dashboard to visualize the employee data.
-This ETL project utilizes Google Cloud Data Fusion for data extraction, Apache Airflow/Composer for orchestration, and Google BigQuery for data storage and analysis.
+Develop a secure and efficient ETL pipeline to process sensitive employee data from various sources.
+Use Google Cloud Data Fusion for seamless data extraction, applying data masking techniques to protect sensitive information.
+Leverage Apache Airflow/Cloud Composer for orchestrating data workflows, ensuring smooth and automated processing.
+Load the sanitized data into BigQuery, a robust, serverless data warehouse designed for secure and scalable analytics.
+Finally, create an interactive and secure dashboard for visualizing employee data, enabling insightful and privacy-compliant reporting.

 ![image](https://github.com/user-attachments/assets/aae5098c-d72d-4d44-9a94-ca740674dabf)